-3.3 Desktop User Interface
+3.5.1 A Sample Desktop User Interface on Windows

-Figure 3.2 is a snapshot of our annotation client running on Windows.
-We implement the client using SWT library[Eclipse, 20012], an OS-independent widget toolkit from the Eclipse project.
+Figure 3.2 is a snapshot of our sample annotation client running on Windows.
+We implement the client using SWT library [Eclipse, 2012], an OS-independent widget toolkit from the Eclipse project.
 The client comprises a tree based client list and three composite panels.
 Each panel can be maximized to show as much information as possible.